Wilson Shannon: Ohio politics

-After attending Ohio University, Franklin College and Transylvania University, Shannon was admitted to the bar and began practicing law in 1830.
+After attending Ohio University, Franklin College in New Athens, Ohio and Transylvania University in Kentucky.
+Shannon was admitted to the bar and began practicing law in 1830.
 He was prosecuting attorney for Belmont County from 1833 to 1835.

 Shannon ran for the U.S. House of Representatives in 1832, losing by only 37 votes.
 Shannon then served as a prosecutor in Belmont County before winning election to the governorship in 1838.
 He lost a re-election bid to the Whig candidate, Thomas Corwin, in 1840, but defeated Corwin for a second term two years later.

+Federal appointments

 Shannon resigned on April 15, 1844, to take up an appointment from President John Tyler as Minister to Mexico.
 Shannon spent a year in the post before being recalled.

-Shannon went to California in the 1849 gold rush but returned and later won election to the House of Representatives in 1852.
+Shannon went to California in the 1849 gold rush but returned and later won election to the U.S. House of Representatives in 1852.
 He served a single term before taking up an appointment from President Franklin Pierce as Governor of the Kansas Territory in 1855.